Thursday, May 23, 2013

 Truvia - This is actually a combination of stevia and erythitol (which is a sugar alcohol) and although the chocolate cake I made was moister than the one with just the stevia, it still had that unpleasant after taste and questionable properties of a sugar alcohol (see below.)

 Sugar Alcohols - (Xylitol, Maltitol, Mannitol, Sorbitol, Erythitol) Although these have no strong after tastes, these sugar substitutes tend to ferment in the intestines and cause bloating, gas, or diarrhea.
+If you are one of the people who have no adverse reactions to sugar alcohols, this is a great alternative.
+I've baked these cakes with XYLITOL and had excellent results.

 Equal (asparatame) Looses sweetness when heated